masteringmatplotlib/custom-and-config/README.md

-# High-level Plotting and Data Analysis
+# Advanced Customization and Configuration

 ## Dependencies